sanjeetk26/tweet_analysis/README.md

 python code/data.py
 ```

-The experimentations with RobertaForSequenceClassification can be found in Twitter_Classification.ipynb.
+The experimentations with RobertaForSequenceClassification can be found in code/Twitter_Classification.ipynb.
 The notebook contains code for training and data augmentation.
 Run the code cells as mentioned in the notebook.

 'database' folder consists of the data used for training.
 It consists of 4 CSV files: